rustc_next_trait_solver::solve::eval_ctxt

 In coherence we have to not only care about all impls we know about, but also consider impls which may get added in a downstream or sibling crate or which an upstream impl may add in a minor release.

-To do so we add an ambiguous candidate in case such an unknown impl could apply to the current goal.
+To do so we return a single ambiguous candidate in case such an unknown impl could apply to the current goal.

 source